OpenC3/docs.openc3.com/_docs_v5/4_guides/scripting.md

 toc: true
 ---

-This document provides the information necessary to write test procedures using the OpenC3 scripting API.
-Scripting in OpenC3 is designed to be simple and intuitive.
+This document provides the information necessary to write test procedures using the COSMOS scripting API.
+Scripting in COSMOS is designed to be simple and intuitive.
 The code completion ability for command and telemetry mnemonics makes Script Runner the ideal place to write your procedures, however any text editor will do.
 If there is functionality that you don't see here or perhaps an easier syntax for doing something, please submit a ticket.

 ## Concepts

 ### Ruby Programming Language

-OpenC3 scripting is implemented using the Ruby Programming language.
+COSMOS scripting is implemented using the Ruby Programming language.
 This should be largely transparent to the user, but if advanced processing needs to be done such as writing files, then knowledge of Ruby is necessary.
 Please see the Ruby Guide for more information about Ruby.

 A basic summary of Ruby: